neovarier/advanced_lane_detection/writeup.md

 The color and gradient thresholding were not able to detect the lane lines properly.
 I will employ more combinations of color space thresholding to make the pipeline more robust.
-Appropriate check is needed for the highly target sliding window approach, so that it can fall back to entire frame search.
+Appropriate check is needed for the highly target sliding window approach, so that it can fall back to histogram peak method